TP-Lab/BlockchainGuide-IOST-EN/README.md

 ## Copyright

-《从0到1入门IOST钱包》，is a detailed introduction to new users of IOST wallet.
+《从 0 到 1 入门 IOST 钱包》，is a detailed introduction to new users of IOST wallet.
 It is created together with TokenPocket, authority of IOST and volunteers of TP community.
 Take examples combining IOST wallet with IOST ecosystem, it is the most detailed material of introduction you can see in the market.<br/>

 1.Copyright is reserved by TokenPocket<br/>
 2.It is ok to forward or recommend with the purpose of nonprofit when get approval from TokenPocket.
 At the same time please indicate the source.<br/>